Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 Last Update: 10/30/2017

 Q1.
-Which BMW models in the US are potentially affected by this Safety Recall?
+Which BMWeBay models in the US are potentially affected by this Safety Recall?

-Approximately 740,561 BMW vehicles in the US, as noted below, are potentially affected.
+Approximately 740,561 BMWeBay vehicles in the US, as noted below, are potentially affected.

 Q2.
 What is the specific issue?